 Bustling food markets, edgy art and natural beauty – the Tasmanian capital makes the perfect destination for a weekend getaway.

 - February 2019

-Bonorong Wildlife Sanctuary
+Visit Bonorong Wildlife Sanctuary

-If you want to breathe in some crisp Tasmanian air, it doesn’t get fresher than at Kunanyi/Mount Wellington.
-Rising 1270 metres above sea level, the mountain stands over Hobart as a reminder of the beautiful wilderness at the city’s doorstep and a barometer of the ever-changing weather.
-The base of the mountain is a 20-minute drive from the city and you can now catch the new all-terrain shuttle bus from Brooke Street Pier on the waterfront.
+If you want to breathe in some crisp Tasmanian air, it doesn’t get fresher than at kunanyi/Mount Wellington.
+Rising 1270m above sea level, the mountain stands over Hobart as a reminder of the beautiful wilderness at the city’s doorstep and a barometer of the ever-changing weather.
+The base of the mountain is a 20-minute drive from the city or you can catch the Explorer shuttle bus from Brooke Street Pier on the waterfront.

-As Tasmania’s most visited tourist attraction, the Salamanca Market opens in new window is as popular as it is enduring, having started in the late 1970s.
+As Tasmania’s most visited tourist attraction, Salamanca Market is as popular as it is enduring, having started in the late 1970s.
 From 8.30am until 3pm each Saturday, the market showcases Tasmanian food, wine, art, craft, curiosities and clothing.
 Savour a salted caramel crepe while you enjoy the talented buskers and pick up some unique souvenirs.
 Alternatively, on Sunday mornings you can join locals at Farm Gate Market for breakfast and a chat with charismatic local producers.
 Be sure to grab an almond croissant from Cygnet Woodfired Bakehouse.
-Street Eats Franko opens in new window, a vibrant weekly food fair at Franklin Square, is also great for Friday night dining in summer.
+Street Eats Franko, a vibrant weekly food fair at Franklin Square, is also great for Friday night dining in summer.